Today, you are going to learn everything you need to know about the principle of progressive overload.

 #4 Decreasing Rest Time

-Let’s say you started with 90 seconds of rest between two sets of 12 squats each.
-For the next workout, you can decrease the rest time to 60 seconds.
+Let’s say you started with 90 seconds of rest between two sets of 12 squats.
+You can decrease the rest time to 60 seconds for the next workout.

-This will improve muscular efficiency, as your muscles have to overcome fatigue before starting the next set.
+It will also improve muscular efficiency, as your muscles must overcome fatigue before starting the next set.

 I go over rest periods in much more detail in: How Long Should You Rest Between Sets?

-Now let’s quickly talk about the pros and cons of using this method of progressive overload:
+Now let’s quickly talk about the pros and cons of using this progressive overload method.

 Pros:

-- Decreasing rest time helps keep workout short and efficient
+• Decreasing rest time helps keep the workout short and efficient

 Cons:

-- Total volume will decrease as you will not be able to keep up the same number of repetitions in subsequent sets
+• Total volume will decrease as you may not be able to keep up the same number of reps in subsequent sets

 #5 Increasing Time Under Tension: Tempo

-Another simple way of making your workouts more challenging is to decrease a movement’s tempo.
+Another simple way to make your workouts more challenging is by decreasing a movement’s tempo.

-This will increases the difficulty of each exercise significantly, and increase your muscle’s time under tension (aka TUT).
-Studies have shown that TUT plays a critical role in optimizing muscular hypertrophy.
+Decreasing tempo will increase the difficulty of each exercise significantly and increase your muscle’s time under tension (aka TUT).
+Studies have shown that TUT is critical in optimizing muscular hypertrophy (i.e., muscle size).

 So how do you do this exactly?

-Let’s say it takes you 1 seconds to descend on your squat, and then 1 second to ascend.
+Let’s say it takes you 1 second to descend on your squat and then 1 second to ascend.
 By decreasing the tempo, you will take 3 seconds to descend.

-Now let’s quickly talk about the pros and cons of using this method of progressive overload:
+Now, let’s quickly talk about the pros and cons of using this progressive overload method.

 Pros:

-- Improves your form as you are forced to slow down
+• It improves your form as you must slow down

 Cons:

-- These sets are very difficult and are tough to recover from – expect greater muscular soreness
+• These sets are challenging and are tough to recover from – expect more significant muscular soreness

 #6 Increasing Time Under Tension: Paused Reps